Cut Color & Create

 Stamp Positioning Tool

-A stamp positioner tool helps with stamping in several ways:
+A stamp positioning tool helps with stamping in several ways:

 • Allows for restamping in exactly the same spot – this is helpful when your stamped image isn’t complete or isn’t dark enough.
 You can reink and then restamp the image to fill in the voids without worrying about stamping in the exact same place as the first stamp